The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 4. The Coronation of Napoleon

-This Louvre artwork is probably Jacques Louis David’s best of the best because of its subjects, background, and expression.
+This Louvre artwork is Jacques Louis David’s best of the best because of its subjects, background, and theme.

-Probably the largest Louvre painting has been housed there for decades now.
-You may view it on the wall of room 75, Denom Wing, second floor of the Louvre museum.
+It’s probably the largest Louvre painting that has been housed there for decades now.
+You may view it on the wall of room 75, Denon Wing, on the second floor of the Louvre museum.

 (Also Read: Luncheon of the Boating Party)